-“In a breathtakingly stunning effort, the Projeto Arcomusical ensemble has crafted a work of such unique beauty, I find it difficult to focus my thoughts amidst a flood of adjectives that spring to mind in response to the auditory joyful discovery this CD provides.”
+“In a breathtakingly stunning effort, Arcomusical has crafted a work of such unique beauty, I find it difficult to focus my thoughts amidst a flood of adjectives that spring to mind in response to the auditory joyful discovery this CD provides.”

 – N. Scott Robinson, Percussive Notes, May 2017

 Press MaterialsDOWNLOAD PRESS KIT DOWNLOAD LOGOS DOWNLOAD BIOS DOWNLOAD HIGH-RES IMAGES

 Great performances, big awards to Valerie Simpson and Melinda Wagner mark ASCAP Foundation Awards [Alexis Lamb Performs at the 23rd Annual ASCAP Foundation Awards Presentation], CENTERLINE blog by Jim Bessman, December 13, 2018

 On a first listen, “Spinning in the Wheel” feels like a jam session with a plan: friendly, welcoming, and not at all micro-managed.
 Projeto Arcomusical’s unique sound, easy groove, and danceable writing almost makes one forget the hours of work that the members of the ensemble have put into making it sound “easy.”
 The most wonderful thing about Spinning in the Wheel is the fun that Projeto Arcomusical clearly had while making the album, and any listener can hear it immediately.
 As a group, they achieve simplicity without austerity and complexity without sacrificing clarity.